tradesafe/woocommerce/readme.txt

 For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.2/plugins/woocommerce)

 == Changelog ==

+= 2.1.1 - 2022-01-10 =

+Bug Fixes
+ * Updated publish check to only apply to products

 = 2.1.0 - 2022-01-06 =